20 Shoulder Length Hairstyles for Thin Fine Hair: Fuller Styles That Don’t Fall Flat

 It can sit sleek and polished, or take on soft texture with very little effort.

 The key is keeping the ends looking strong.
-Too many layers can make thin fine hair look wispy, but the right shaping can add movement and lift, especially around the face and crown.
+Too many layers can make thin fine hair look wispy, but the right shaping adds movement and lift, especially around the face and crown.

 Your part matters too.
 A slight side part can boost volume fast, while a clean middle part looks chic when the baseline is blunt.

-In this roundup of shoulder length hairstyles for thin fine hair, you’ll see cuts that help hair look thicker, from blunt and angled lobs to soft shags, waves, and fringe.
+In this roundup of shoulder length hairstyles for thin fine hair, you’ll find cuts that help hair look thicker — from blunt and angled lobs to soft shags, waves, and fringe.

-Choose the one that fits how you actually style your hair day to day, and it will feel effortless, not fussy.
+Choose the one that fits how you actually style your hair day to day, and it’ll feel effortless, not fussy.

 1. Angled Lob for Fine Hair